Dr. Raymond Scurfield | Home Page

 Professor Emeritus of Social Work

-R. M. Scurfield (2009, June, in press).
+R. M. Scurfield (2009, June).
 "The Nexus Between the Iraq War and Katrina Recovery," Trauma, Violence, and Abuse.

-R. M. Scurfield (2009, April, in press).
+R. M. Scurfield (2009, April).
 "Post-Katrina Storm Disorder and Recovery in South Mississippi Over Two Years Later," Traumatology, The International Journal.

 R. M. Scurfield, (2007, April).
 "Six Stages of Disaster Recovery."